Select Page

 Forest Crescent Primary Embraces Smart Use of Technology Through CYBERSAFETY

-In the interests of our children’s online safety, regular Cyberbullying tips have been included in newsletters and cyber-incursions provided for, middle to senior classes when available.
-This page features some initiatives and information that may assist in keeping children and parents aware of cybersafety.
+In the interests of our children’s online safety, regular cyberbullying tips have been included in newsletters, and cyber-incursions have been provided for middle to senior classes when available.
+This page features some initiatives and information that may assist in keeping children and parents aware of cyber safety.
 Cybersafety is the safe and responsible practice regarding the use of the Internet and all information and communication technology devices (including computers, mobile phones, digital cameras and webcams)

 Cybersmart is part of the Australian Government’s cyber safety program.
-Cybersmart provides activities, resources and practical advice to help young kids, kids, teens and parents safely enjoy the online world.
+Cybersmart provides activities, resources, and practical advice to help young kids, teens, and parents enjoy the online world safely.

 Of the 53,111 counselling contacts received by young people during 2009, a total of 2,176 (4.1%) recorded either bullying or cyberbullying as the main reason for contact.
 Consistent with other research findings, girls have been found to experience cyberbullying slightly more often than boys.

 The online survey and data from Kids Helpline suggest that most cyberbullying occurs in late primary school and early high school.
-During the 2009 year, the most common age group to contact Kids Helpline regarding cyberbullying were 10/14-year olds (50.6%), followed by 15/18-year-olds (44.2%).
-While many of the dynamics remain the same across the ages, cyberbullying in the primary school years usually focused on appearances while cyberbullying in the secondary years tends to focus on the way people act, especially if they do not fit the norm.
+During the 2009 year, the most common age group to contact Kids Helpline regarding cyberbullying were 10/14-year-olds (50.6%), followed by 15/18-year-olds (44.2%).
+While many of the dynamics remain the same across the ages, cyberbullying in the primary school years usually focuses on appearances, while cyberbullying in the secondary years tends to focus on the way people act, especially if they do not fit the norm.

-In April 2019, Paul Litherland an ex-police officer hosted a Partnerships with Parents workshop about the increasingly complex and vitally important topic of cyber-safety Paul also offered some great tips and hints to help you maintain your sanity and peace of mind that your kids are doing what is expected of them.
+Over the years, with the support of the Forest Crescent P&C, our school has employed the services of Paul Litherland, an ex-police officer who hosted a Partnerships with Parents workshop about the increasingly complex and vitally important topic of cyber-safety.
+Paul also offered some great tips and hints to help you maintain your sanity and peace of mind that your kids are doing what is expected of them.
 See Surf Online Safe Website for further information.
 An additional reference is the Australian Government eSafety Website.
+Again, with P&C support, the school has employed Kirra Pendergast’s services to provide parent-only information sessions followed by in-school student information sessions.

 Continuing in the same vein, another informative site is the National Safety Online Site (UK based).
 Below are information pages about various social media.
 There are more guides on the site, and they are regularly updated.
 Most social media sites and apps are limited to 13+ years, above the ages of most of our students, and therefore shouldn’t be accessed by our students.
 Providing this information is not an acknowledgement that Forest Crescent Primary endorses social media use by our students.
-Rather, it provides information that allows parents and children to realise social media apps and sites’ issues.
+Instead, it provides information allowing parents and children to realise social media apps and site issues.

 What parents need to know about SCREEN ADDICTION